 Visit the very first National park in the world: Yellowstone National Park in Montana and Wyoming.
 Sitting on a huge volcano, the 3500 acre park is home to hundreds of wildlife species, lively geothermal activity, and verdant forests.
 If you only have a few days to see it, then you’ll want to craft the perfect 3 day Yellowstone itinerary.

 As one of the largest parks in the US, Yellowstone has vast amounts of things to see and do.
 The park is divided into 8 areas and you will have to pick and choose which areas are must sees!
-I have been to over half the national parks and I have planned all of these trips myself.
-I created a wonderful itinerary for you to see the best highlights.
+I have been to Yellowstone four times now, so I’ve created this wonderful Yellowstone road trip itinerary for you to see the best highlights.

 You Might Also Like These Posts: